 Between approximately the years 1915 – 1920, Anichini produced 46 postcards depicting the titles of the Blessed Virgin in the Litany of Loreto.

 He is definitely the illustrator behind the Litany of Loreto embroideries held by the RSN.

 If you compare the embroideries above to the illustrations, I don’t think there can be much doubt that he was the original illustrator.
 Whether or not the embroideries were worked with his knowledge or his participation in the drawings and any variations in them – who knows?

 Perhaps the embroideries were simply the adventurous undertaking of someone inspired by the postcards.
 Certainly the original embroiderers would have had a copy of the drawings in some form.

-Besides the twelve images that are the basis of the Loreto embroideries held by the RSN, there are 26 other images in the same style by Anichini depicting the further titles of the Virgin in the Litany of Loreto, ten short of the list of titles in the litany during Anichini’s time.
-Maybe he drew all 48?
-Bibliografia e Informazione was the most thorough source I could find of his Loreto drawings, so, again, who knows?
+Besides the twelve images that are the basis of the Loreto embroideries held by the RSN, there are 36 other images in the same style by Anichini depicting the further titles of the Virgin in the Litany of Loreto.

-In any case, it was a happy discovery, to find the artist whose work inspired the beautiful Loreto embroideries!
+It was a happy discovery, finding the artist whose work inspired the beautiful Loreto embroideries.